-If you prefer to get shopping right away, a good place to start is with our Hyperpigmentation & Melasma Products Kit.
-It contains our topmost recommended products for lightening the skin and evening out skin tone - all without prescription medication!
+If you prefer to get shopping right away, a good place to start is with our Starter hyperpigmentation kit.
+It contains essential cosmeceuticals to treat mild freckles and uneven skin tone - all without prescription medication!

 In general, you can also shop for hyperpigmentation products with the following tips in mind:

 - Your best friend for treating brown spots and patches will be sunscreen.
 If you are serious about solving hyperpigmentation, you must be obsessed with applying sunscreen.
 Use a high-SPF, broad spectrum sunblock or sun filter on your skin every day, even if it is cloudy outside, or if you are staying inside.
 Proper application also means reapplying every two hours.
 A powder sunscreen can help with this, but it should not serve as your base layer.
 Of course, wear sun-protective clothing and void direct sunlight or tanning beds.